Netanel6/BitHomeTest/README.md

 1.LinearLayoutManager shows items in a vertical or horizontal scrolling list.
 2.GridLayoutManager shows items in a grid.
 3.StaggeredGridLayoutManager shows items in a staggered grid.
+Recycler view is the inheriter of list and grid view.

 # Features you didn't implement.
 This can also include details about how you would implement things differently if you were to spend more time on the assignment or if it was for production use.

-I know about one thing I didn’t have time or enough Exposure time and I really want to learn is Hilt Dependency Injection.
+I know about one thing I didn’t have time or enough exposure time and I really want to learn is Hilt Dependency Injection.
-I know that I could have been used it in the app to inject instances all over the app, nstead of returning instances from the main activity and “Inject manually” I know I could use Hilt
+I know that I could have been used it in the app to inject instances all over the app, instead of returning instances from the main activity and “Inject manually” I know I could use Hilt